 Iron is an important part of your red blood cells and is needed to carry oxygen throughout the body.
 Many patients with kidney disease cannot get enough iron from food and require injections.

-HOW TO USE: This medication will be given by a health care professional.
-It is given slowly into a vein (IV), usually in a clinic or in a hospital.
-Treatment involves receiving two doses of ferumoxytol, given 3 to 8 days apart during dialysis.
+Ferumoxytol is given by a health care professional.
+It is given by slow injection into a vein over at least 15 minutes, usually in a clinic or hospital.
+Treatment involves receiving two doses of ferumoxytol, given 3 to 8 days apart.
+It may be given during dialysis.

 The dosage is based on your medical condition and response to treatment.
-Your doctor will take blood tests to monitor your treatment.
+Your doctor will take blood tests to monitor your response to treatment.

 Additional Feraheme Information